abelcarreras/posym/README.md

 Compute the symmetry of multi-reference wave functions
 ------------------------------------------------------
-Use *SymmetryWaveFunctionCI* class to compute a multi-reference wave function (defined as a liner combination of Slater determinants) symmetry from a set of occupied molecular orbitals defined as *BasisFunction* objects and a *configurations* dictionary.
+Use *SymmetryWaveFunctionCI* class to determine the symmetry of multi-reference wave function (defined as a liner combination of Slater determinants) from a set of occupied molecular orbitals defined as *BasisFunction* objects and a *configurations* dictionary.
 ```python
 from posym import SymmetryWaveFunctionCI